Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 ## User Experience (UX)

-A visitor The Wine Garden BnB website would likely be an adult looking to spend time away but whow would also want all the amenities of home.
+A visitor The Wine Garden BnB website would likely be an adult looking to spend time away but who would also want all the amenities of home.
 This website provides information about a family-run business that meets those needs.

 ### User Stories -- DO THESE